sxlijin/sxlijin.github.io/resume.md

 #### Cloud Firestore \| Software Engineer \| IC, Sept 2017 - July 2019 \| L3 → L4 Nov 2018

-* Participated in design of the migration from an eventually consistent storage layer to strongly consistent storage layer (Megamover for Firestore)
+* Worked on design and implementation of the migration from eventually consistent to strongly consistent storage
 * Designed and implemented test infrastructure for the aforementioned migration
 * Designed and implemented invariant testing of a new metadata garbage collection system (EG cleanup)
 * Participated in incident response for high-severity outages (omg/12642, omg/12277, omg/12344)